seirana/RandomForest_BreastCancer_Classifier/README.md

 ## 👩‍💻 Author

-Developed by Seirana
-Generated with assistance from Leo.
+Developed by Seirana, generated with assistance from Leo.